-BSc Business Information Technology is a degree for future digital business managers.
+BSc Business Information Technology (now named BSc Digital Business) is a degree for future digital business managers.
 Providing a balance between the exploration of management concepts and practical use of digital tools, the programme suits techies and budding entrepreneurs alike!

 We caught up with Ramal Hassan, a Business Information Technology graduate, to find out about her experiences on the programme and where her degree is taking her next.